BootstrapCMS/CMS/README.md

   * Use GitHub: simply download the zip on the right of the readme
   * Use Git: `git clone git@github.com:BootstrapCMS/CMS.git`
   * Use Composer: `composer create-project graham-campbell/bootstrap-cms --prefer-dist -s dev`
-2. From a command line open in the folder, run `composer install --no-dev -o`.
+2. From a command line open in the folder, run `composer install --no-dev -o` and then `npm install`.
 3. Enter your database details into `config/database.php`.
-4. Run `php artisan app:install` to setup the application.
+4. Run `php artisan app:install` followed by `gulp --production` to setup the application.
-5. Run `npm install` and then `gulp --production` to compile the application assets.
-6. You will need to enter your mail server details into `config/mail.php`.
+5. You will need to enter your mail server details into `config/mail.php`.
   * You can disable verification emails in `config/credentials.php`
   * Mail is still required for other functions like password resets and the contact form
   * You must set the contact email in `config/contact.php`
   * I'd recommend [queuing](#setting-up-queing) email sending for greater performance (see below)
-7. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
+6. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`